ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: Introduction

 Our model can be trained in both self-supervised and supervised regimes, facilitating task-agnostic embeddings while also optimizing for specific downstream tasks.
-Evaluations on out-of-distribution objects in real-world scenarios substantiate the efficacy of \emph{ViTaPEs} in contact-rich tasks, object recognition, material characterization, texture analysis, and hardness assessment.
-We contribute with: \begin{itemize} \item \textbf{Multi-Scale Positional Encodings:} Our \emph{ViTaPEs} model employs a multi-scale positional encoding formulation to capture detailed spatial structures within each modality.
-Then it models cross-modal relationships to fuse tactile and visual data coherently, overcoming the inability of previous models to perform multiscale positional reasoning. \item \textbf{Theoretical Guarantees:} We present \emph{ViTaPEs} as the first visuotactile model that does not solely rely on intuition or empirical evidence alone, by providing theoretical analyses to support our experimental findings.
-Specifically, we show that our multi-scale visuotactile positional encodings are injective, rigid-motion–equivariant, and information-preserving, and we validate these properties empirically. \item \textbf{Zero-Shot Generalization and Transferable Robotic Representations:} We demonstrate the out-of-distribution generalization capacity of \emph{ViTaPEs}, trained with self-supervision, highlighting its robustness across diverse tasks and environments.
+Evaluations on out-of-distribution objects in real-world scenarios substantiate the efficacy of \emph{ViTaPEs} in grasp success prediction, object recognition, material characterization, texture analysis, and hardness assessment.
+We contribute with: \begin{itemize} \item \textbf{Multi-Stage Positional Encodings:} Our \emph{ViTaPEs} model employs a multi-stage positional design that encodes spatial structure within each modality and adds shared positional signals on the joint sequence before attention, supporting multi-stage positional reasoning in visuotactile fusion.

+\item \textbf{Zero-Shot Generalization and Transferable Representations:} We demonstrate the out-of-distribution generalization capacity of \emph{ViTaPEs}, trained with self-supervision, highlighting its robustness across diverse tasks and environments.
 We further show that \emph{ViTaPEs} outperforms baseline methods on a real-world robotic grasping dataset, leveraging its transfer learning capabilities to adapt effectively to a smaller dataset of 10K samples.

 \end{itemize}